inco-org/fincore/README.md

 The `get_payments_table` function generates a table of payments from a minimum of three parameters: the amount of money invested (principal); the annual return rate, as a percentage (apy); and an amortization schedule.

 The amortization schedule is nothing more than a list of monthly amortizations.
-Each amortization is a monlthy entry, and provides basic information on how on a given date.
+Each amortization is a monlthy entry, and provides basic information on how the algorithm behaves on a given date.

 1. The date of the amortization.
 2. What percentage of the principal will be amortized on that date.
 This percentage can be zero.